Susan Kohner

-Susanna "Susan" Kohner (born November 11, 1936) is an American actress who worked in film and television.
-She played Sarah Jane, a young African-American woman attempting to "pass" as white, in Imitation of Life (1959), for which she was nominated for an Oscar as Best Supporting Actress.
+Susanna "Susan" Kohner (born November 11, 1936) is an American retired actress who worked in film and television.
+Her best-known role was as "Sarah Jane", a young African-American woman attempting to "pass" as white, in Imitation of Life (1959), for which Kohner was nominated for an Oscar as Best Supporting Actress.
 She won two Golden Globe awards for her performance.

-Kohner married menswear designer and writer John Weitz in 1964.
-Their two sons, Paul Weitz and Chris Weitz, both became film directors and producers, screenwriters, and occasional actors.
+Kohner married mens-wear designer and writer John Weitz in 1964.
+Their two sons, Paul and Chris, were both film directors, producers, screenwriters, and occasional actors.

 Early life

-Kohner was born in Los Angeles, California, daughter of Lupita Tovar, a Mexican-born actress who had a career in Hollywood, and Paul Kohner, a film producer who was born in Bohemia, Austria-Hungary.
-Her mother was Roman Catholic, and of Irish and Mexican descent; her father was Bohemian Jewish.
+Kohner was born in Los Angeles, California, the daughter of Lupita Tovar, a Mexican-born actress who had a career in Hollywood, and Paul Kohner, a film producer who was born in Bohemia, Austria-Hungary.
+Her mother was Roman Catholic of Mexican and Irish descent; her father was of Bohemian Jewish descent.

 Career

 Most of Kohner's film roles came during the late 1950s and early 1960s, including co-starring with Sal Mineo in both Dino (1957) and The Gene Krupa Story (1959).

 In her best-known role, Kohner played Sarah Jane in Imitation of Life, portraying a light-skinned black woman who "passes" as white.
-The 1959 film was the second film adaptation of the 1933 book of the same name.
+The 1959 film was the second film adaptation of the 1933 book of the same name, with the first having been released in 1934.
 The plot had major changes to better reflect its own time.
-The first film adaptation was released in 1934.

 The expensive, glossy Ross Hunter production, directed by Douglas Sirk and starring Lana Turner, was a box-office hit.
 In addition, Kohner was nominated for a Best Supporting Actress Academy Award for her role in the film.
 She won a Golden Globe as Best Supporting Actress and another as Best New Actress.
 Following her role in Imitation of Life, Kohner appeared in All the Fine Young Cannibals opposite Natalie Wood and Robert Wagner.

-Kohner's TV debut was on February 4, 1956, in the "Long After Summer" episode of The Alcoa Hour.
+Her television debut was on February 4, 1956, in the "Long After Summer" episode of The Alcoa Hour.
 A review in the trade publication Billboard said that she "failed to impress."
 She later had guest roles on various television series, including Hong Kong, Going My Way, and Temple Houston.
 She made her last film appearance in 1962, costarring with Montgomery Clift in Freud: The Secret Passion.
 She retired from acting in 1964.